unChaz/sci-fi-5e/srd/classes/sorcerer.md

 When you cast a spell that targets only one creature and doesn’t have a range of self, you can spend a number of sorcery points equal to the spell’s level to target a second creature in range with the same spell (1 sorcery point if the spell is a cantrip).

 To be eligible, a spell must be incapable of targeting more than one creature at the spell’s current level.
-For example, *magic missile* and *scorching ray* aren’t eligible, but *ray of frost* and *chromatic orb* are.
+For example, *tek missile* and *scorching ray* aren’t eligible, but *ray of frost* and *chromatic orb* are.

 #### Ability Score Improvement